dhall-lang/dhall-lang/docs/howtos/FAQ.md

 # Frequently Asked Questions (FAQ)

+> Common questions and workarounds for limitations of the language

 ## Imports relative to my top-level file are not working

 All top-level imports are relative to the current working directory.
 For example, if you